firstdraft/guides/appdev-primer.md

 ### Photogram ERD

 Finally: Draw an ERD for [Photogram firstdraft Target](https://appdev-primer-photogram.herokuapp.com/users/sign_up).
-This is an ugly, but functionally identically, version of [the social network](http://photogram-final-target.herokuapp.com/) that we'll be ultimately building during this course.
+This is an ugly, but functionally identical, version of [the social network](http://photogram-final-target.herokuapp.com/) that we'll be ultimately building during this course.
 Try signing up and playing around with it a bit.
 Can you post photos?
 Can you like photos?
 Can the app show you which photos you've liked?
 Can you follow other users? **Can the application show you the photos that were posted by the people that you follow?**

 The interface is horrible and clunky, but it technically does allow you to do all of those things, I think.
 A social network is just about the trickiest database design you're going to ever have (self-referential many-to-manies, oh  my!), but you've already [navigated it no sweat in the clipboard exercise](#photogram-database).